-Tukey is the ALCF’s newest analysis and visualization cluster.
-Equipped with state-of-the-art graphics processing units (GPUs), Tukey converts computational data from Mira into high-resolution visual representations.
+The primary purpose of Cooley is to analyze and visualize data produced on Mira.
+Equipped with state-of-the-art graphics processing units (GPUs), Cooley converts computational data from Mira into high-resolution visual representations.
 The resulting images, videos, and animations help users to better analyze and understand the data generated by Mira.
-Tukey can also be used for statistical analysis, helping to pinpoint trends in the simulation data.
+Cooley can also be used for statistical analysis, helping to pinpoint trends in the simulation data.
 Additionally, the system is capable of preprocessing efforts, such as meshing, to assist users preparing for Mira simulations.

-- QDR InfiniBand interconnect
+- FDR Infiniband interconnect